 Cornerstone families are invited to gather together as the body of Christ for an evening of praise and worship, led by our secondary Worship Ministry Team.

 At Cornerstone, we strive to instill a love of reading into our elementary students.
 Some of the ways we do this are by inviting children's book authors to speak during chapels and dressing up as our favorite book characters on Read Across America Day!

 Families are at the heart of Cornerstone's mission.
-Special annual events throughout the year encourage these relationships to blossom through fun bonding experiences such as Mother/Son Game Day, Daddy/Daughter Date Night, Grandparent's Day, and the Family Campout.
+Special annual events throughout the year encourage these relationships to blossom through fun bonding experiences such as Mother/Son Game Day, Daddy/Daughter Date Night, and Grandparent's Day.

 Transitioning from elementary school to middle school is a big deal and one that we at Cornerstone celebrate with joy!
 Families are invited to watch their children "move up" to 7th grade and hear what their teachers and friends think make them unique.